 Marketing departments need to do more than just create content for these mediums the moment they become available; marketers also have to do research on which technologies are coming into fruition.
 Otherwise, they risk being left behind in the virtual dust.

 People don’t just want to read text; they want to watch things happening.
-A billion people visit YouTube every month.
+A billion people Visit YouTube every month.
 Companies now have to explore how they can use video on a consistent basis to share information about their businesses.
 Fortunately, it’s extremely easy to shoot something these days.
 All you need is a smartphone.

 Let’s face it: we aren’t the same people that we were 20 years ago.
-Not only have we grown accustomed to getting the information we want instantaneously, our attention spans are much shorter.
+Not only have we grown accustomed to getting the information we want instantaneously, but our attention spans are also much shorter.
 There’s too much content on the internet.
 If something doesn’t capture our attention within a few seconds, we’re on to the next piece of content.
 Marketers need to figure out ways to speak directly to the customer’s emotions, and they need to figure out how to do that as quickly as possible.
 Once people are emotionally engaged, they’ll stick with you.

 If marketing has changed this much in the past 20 years, imagine what the next 20 years will bring.
 In a recent survey, only nine percent of digital marketers could say with confidence that their marketing efforts were actually working.
 Their confidence is being shaken because the rules of the game change every year.
 That’s why it’s important for marketers to pay attention to the latest technological developments and consider collaborating with technological innovators.
 That way, they’ll be moving at the same pace as the tech industry as opposed to constantly playing catch-up.